Louisiana Court Records

 Louisiana state laws provide sealing options only for juvenile records.
 Juvenile records are under seal by law and are accessible only by eligible persons or with a court order.
 There are no provisions for the sealing of adult criminal records in Louisiana.

-What Crimes Can Be Expunged in Louisiana?
+What Crimes May Be Expunged in Louisiana?

 The crimes eligible for expungement in Louisiana include dismissals, acquittals, and non-convictions.
 The court grants expungement provided that the affected individual has met the following requirements: